tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Whenever you move to engage a foe first and then make a melee attack against it during the same turn, you deal +1d6 damage, hit or miss (champion: +2d8; epic: +4d10).

 **Quirk:** You like to start fights as much as you like to finish them.

 ---

+#### Boots of the Hero’s Footsteps

+These travel-worn boots have been all over the Empire, and they remember every step.
+Sometimes, you’re beset by intense déjà vu, as memories from the boots leak into your mind.
+This only happens in places where the boots have been before.
+When it goes, you either get a +4 bonus to a Wisdom skill check related to navigation or finding paths, or a +4 bonus to a Dexterity check to avoid unexpected hazards that the boots have encountered before.

+**Quirk:** Your feet instinctively lead you towards the nearest inn.

+---